btch/bazarr-qc/README.md

 - ✅ Subtitle-to-video sync accuracy (based on Bazarr logs)
 - ✅ Detected subtitle language vs. expected language
-- ✅ Automatically blacklists out-of-sync subtitles and start a search for new. (configurable acceptable amount)
+- ✅ Automatically blacklists out-of-sync (based on limit set) subtitles and start a search for new. (configurable acceptable amount)

 ---